msmcs-robotics/blog/content/post/sumo_robot_competition.md

 > Spring 2023
 >
-> **First Prize:** The winning team members of the robot competition will each receive a tuition waiver for one class taught at the Mat-Su College.
+> **First Prize:** If a team of 4 members or less wins the competition, each member will be eligible to receive a maximum of 3 pre-paid credits at Mat Su College.

 ## **About The Event**